-Ferncliff Trail is a 2 mile moderately trafficked loop trail located near Ohiopyle, PA that features a waterfall and is good for all skill levels.
+Ferncliff Trail is a 2.1 mile moderately trafficked loop trail located near Ohiopyle, Pennsylvania that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash